whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 Once you've added a statement and a reference, you may be ready to add an item.
 As always, search carefully to ensure that it's not already in Wikidata.
 If not, you can go ahead, using the "Create a new Item" link in the left hand menu.
 You will be prompted to supply labels, aliases and descriptions in whatever languages you can manage.
 It is crucial from the start to add an "instance of" ([P31](https://www.wikidata.org/wiki/Property:P31)) statement to your new item.
 A person, for example, is an "instance of" "human" ([Q5](https://www.wikidata.org/wiki/Q5)).
 To make sure you get this right, imitate another item of the same type.
 You can proceed to add more statements--Wikidata should give you some useful prompts--as well as references and identifiers.

 # Conclusion
 Batch editing works well on Wikidata, and it's a real timesaver, but it requires special caution.
-This will be the subject of another lesson.
+This will be the subject of another lesson, focusing on how to store your own data and share it with others

 ## Endnotes
 [^1]: Rosenzweig, Roy.
 “Can History Be Open Source?
 Wikipedia and the Future of the Past.” *Journal of American History* 93, no. 1 (June 1, 2006): 117–46. https://doi.org/10.2307/4486062.